-Zevin Asset Management has notified the Company that it intends to present the following proposal on behalf of David Fenton, the Sisters of Saint Francis of Philadelphia, the Congregation of Sisters of St. Agnes, the Center for Community Change, and Daniel Altschuler for consideration at the annual meeting.
+Zevin Asset Management has notified the Company that it intends to present the following proposal on behalf of David Fenton, Daniel Altschuler, the Center for Community Change, Congregation of St. Joseph, and Missionary Oblates for Community Change for consideration at the annual meeting.

-Whereas, we believe in full disclosure of our company's direct and indirect lobbying activities and expenditures to assess whether Disney's lobbying is
+Whereas, we believe in full disclosure of our company's direct and indirect lobbying activities and expenditures to assess whether Disney's lobbying is consistent with Disney's expressed goals and in the best interests of shareholders.